Saturday, October 4, 2025

 Roasted Cashew Nuts - Sri Lankan Street Snack

-Street vendors selling roasted cashew nuts are a common sight in Sri Lanka.
-The country is not a major producer of cashews, but they are a popular snack for locals and travellers don't mind trying as well.
-Lightly salted or spiced, they are packed in small plastic bags.
-Some vendors even offer honey-flavored or spicy cashew nuts, adding a unique twist to the classic snack.
+Roasted cashew nuts are sold by street vendors across Sri Lanka.
+Although the country is not a major producer of cashews, they are a popular snack for locals and travelers.
+The nuts are usually lightly salted or spiced and packed in small plastic bags.
+Some vendors add honey or chili to create variations of the classic snack.

 A cup and saucer with tea, with tea sachet inside, and beneath is

-Some vendors also sell local sweet or savory snacks to accompany the tea.
-Portable tea vendors are common as well.
-Bicycle tea vendors, mainly in villages, park along the streets to sell street tea across Sri Lanka.
+Some street tea vendors also sell local sweet or savory snacks to accompany the drink.
+Portable vendors, including bicycle tea vendors, are common in villages and park along streets to serve tea across Sri Lanka.